William Codrington (British Army officer): Political career

 In politics, Codrington was a Liberal supporter of Viscount Palmerston.
 He particularly liked his leader's foreign policy.
 He was in favour of "progressive reform" and "civil and religious liberty", but did not support the secret ballot.

 He was Member of Parliament for Greenwich between a by-election in February 1857 and 1859.
 He contested Westminster in 1874 and Lewes in 1880.

 In 1868 he stood for the seat of Greenwich, replacing fellow Liberal Sir William Bright who had declined to stand.
 When William Gladstone failed to take the seat of Lancashire, Codrington himself stood aside to allow him to represent Greenwich.

 Family

 In 1836 he married Mary Ames and together they went on to have two sons and two daughters.
-His son, Alfred, also joined the Army, commanding a Home Service army during the First World War; his daughter Mary married William Earle, an Army officer killed commanding the forces the Battle of Kirbekan.
+His son, Alfred, also joined the Army, commanding a Home Service army during the First World War; his daughter Mary married William Earle, an Army officer killed commanding the British forces at the Battle of Kirbekan.
 The other two children died young.